vitran96/evershop-docs/docs/development/knowledge-base/routing-system.md

 ### 1: The `api` folder

-You can see there is a folder named “api” in the above example.
+You can see there is a folder named `api` in the above example.
 This folder is where we organize our RESTful api controller.

-Each of sub-folder in the “api” folder is a RESTful api controller.
-For example, the “productSavePost” folder is a RESTful api controller that handles the “POST” request to the “/api/catalog/product/save” endpoint.
+Each of sub-folder in the `api` folder is a RESTful api controller.
+For example, the `productSavePost` folder is a RESTful api controller that handles the `POST` request to the `/api/catalog/product/save` endpoint.
 This folder contains a file named “route” that defines the detail (HTTP method, path) for this RESTful api controller.

 ### 2: The `pages` folders

-You can see there is a folder named “pages” in the above example.
+You can see there is a folder named `pages` in the above example.
 This folder is where we organize our pages.

-Each of sub-folder in the “pages” folder is a page controller.
-Those folders contain a file named “route” that defines the detail (HTTP method, path) for this RESTful api controller.
+Each of sub-folder in the `pages` folder is a page controller.
+Those folders contain a file named `route` that defines the detail (HTTP method, path) for this RESTful api controller.

-### 2: The ‘admin’ and ‘site’ folders
+### 2: The `admin` and `frontStore` folders

 Those folders are used for scoping.
-All routes located under the ‘site’ folder are used for front-page routing.
+All routes located under the `frontStore` folder are used for front-page routing.

-And all routes located under the ‘admin’ folder will be used for the admin panel and therefore several authentication [middleware functions](/docs/development/knowledge-base/middleware-system) will be added to those routes.
+And all routes located under the `admin` folder will be used for the admin panel and therefore several authentication [middleware functions](/docs/development/knowledge-base/middleware-system) will be added to those routes.

 ### 3: The route folders

-They are folders located under either the ‘site’ or ‘admin’ folder.
+They are folders located under either the `admin` or `frontStore` folder.

 Basically, they contain 2 important things

 The middleware functions will be executed when the route is triggered.
 You can learn more about how does middleware system works in [this document](/docs/development/knowledge-base/middleware-system)
 The declaration of the route
-And the folder name will be used as a ‘route ID’.
+And the folder name will be used as a `route ID`.
 Typically, the route folder name has to be unique and we do not accept white space in the route ID.

 :::info
-Since the route folder name will be used as a ‘route ID’.So it has to be unique and basically, we do not accept special characters or whitespace.
+Since the route folder name will be used as a `route ID`.So it has to be unique and basically, we do not accept special characters or whitespace.
 :::

 ## The declaration of the route

-In the above picture, in each route folder, there is a file named ‘route’.
+In the above picture, in each route folder, there is a file named `route`.
 It is where we define our route specification.

 Let’s take a look at one example: